MichaelHinrichs/FinModelUtility/README.md

 ## Credits

 - [@Asia81](https://github.com/Asia81), whose [HackingToolkit9DS](https://github.com/Asia81/HackingToolkit9DS-Deprecated-) is used to extract the contents of 3DS .cias.
-- [@Chadderz121](https://github.com/Chadderz121), AKA Chadderz, whose [CTools](https://www.chadsoft.co.uk/wiicoder/) suite was used to read .bmd texture formats.
+- [@Chadderz121](https://github.com/Chadderz121), AKA Chadderz, whose [CTools](https://www.chadsoft.co.uk/wiicoder/) suite is used to read .bmd texture formats.
 - cooliscool, whose [Utility of Time](http://wiki.maco64.com/Tools/Utility_of_Time) program was used as the basis for the F3DZEX2/F3DEX2 importer.
 - [@Cuyler36](https://github.com/Cuyler36), aka CulyerAC, whose [RELDumper](https://github.com/Cuyler36/RELDumper) is used to extract the contents of .rel/.map files.
 - [@EstevanBR](https://github.com/EstevanBR), whose [DATReaderC](https://github.com/EstevanBR/DATReaderC) was referenced as the starting point for the .dat importer.